Blog

 New Visions for Public Schools

-Imagine two classrooms in the same district using the same biology instructional materials.
-In one classroom, the lesson lands as a series of activities to get through; in the other, students wrestle with a real phenomenon and leave the lesson seeing science as something they do.
-The difference isn’t the curriculum on the page—it’s everything that surrounds it.
-In my experience teaching, coaching, and designing professional development for science, the way we implement curriculum is what determines the experience a student actually gets.
+Picture a biology classroom where students wrestle with a real phenomenon and leave the lesson seeing science as something they do.
+What makes that experience possible isn’t just the curriculum on the page.
+It’s everything that surrounds it.
+In my experience teaching, coaching, and designing professional learning for science, I’m fascinated by the way the ecosystem supporting curriculum implementation contributes directly to the actual student experiences.

 1. Mapping the Ecosystem as a Network of Relationships